Edey's 28 points, 15 boards power No. 2 Purdue past No. 4 Marquette for Maui Invitational title

 Kolek had 22 points, seven rebounds and six assists.
 Jones added 17 points and five assists for the Golden Eagles (5-1).

-Lance Jones hit a desperation heave from three-quarter court at the first-half buzzer to give Purdue a 45-33 lead at the break.
+Lance Jones sank a desperation heave from three-quarter court at the first-half buzzer to give Purdue a 45-33 lead at the break.

+“I’ve hit a couple half-courters before, but never that far away,” he said.

 BIG PICTURE

-Purdue is all but certain to move to No. 1 in the AP Top 25 by virtue of its three wins over three teams ranked in the top 11 this week, including No. 7 Tennessee on Tuesday.
+Purdue is all but certain to move to No. 1 in the AP Top 25 by virtue of its three wins over three teams ranked in the top 11 this week.

 UP NEXT